2 Days in Athens Itinerary

-There are also some important landmarks you can take photos of such as the Historic Church of Pantanassa and the Tsisdarakis Mosque.
+There are also some important landmarks in Athens you can take photos of, such as the Historic Church of Pantanassa and the Tsisdarakis Mosque.
 You will also see the beautiful Roman ruins of Hadrian’s Library.

 That said, the most popular thing to do here is shopping.
 Just off the square, explore the Monastiraki Flea Market and some pedestrian shopping streets.
 If you are looking for affordable shopping, this is the perfect place to buy souvenirs, clothes, etc.